Experiential Learning Depot

 Those listed in this post are not necessarily easy.
 They are interesting, fun, hands-on, reflective, powerful, interest-led, personalized, relevant, and all of the other characteristics of experiential learning.

 They are meaningful ways to end the year strong!
-Let's do it!
+So let's take a look!

 1. Interest-Based Project-Based Learning

-Giving students the chance to explore topics and questions of interest is a great way to move away from end of year stressors such as testing.
+Think of interest-based project-based learning as a passion project.
+Giving students the chance to explore topics and questions of interest is a great way to move away from end-of-year stressors such as testing.

-Project-based learning is a sustained inquiry approach to learning that solves a problem or makes an impact on the community in some way.
+Project-based learning is a sustained inquiry approach to learning that addresses a problem or makes an impact on the community.

 Here's an interest-based project-based learning example: